gvwilson/thirdbit/src/fiction/madica/index.md

 only to start spinning around and around as the cat's tail tickled her nose and made her sneeze.

-Eventually---it was probably only a few seconds, but it felt long enough to be an "eventually"---the saucer was right side up and flying in a straight line.
+Eventually—it was probably only a few seconds, but it felt long enough to be an "eventually"—the saucer was right side up and flying in a straight line.
 It was only then that Madica realized where they were.

 "We're in outer space…" she breathed.

 "Hardly," the cat drawled, "This is only the upper atmosphere."
 But its eyes were as wide as Madica's.
-"Look---d'you see the satellite up there?"
-A bright white dot in front of them grew in a heartbeat into an actual shape, then into a silver-blue drum with dark rectangular wings, and then---
+"Look—d'you see the satellite up there?"
+A bright white dot in front of them grew in a heartbeat into an actual shape, then into a silver-blue drum with dark rectangular wings, and then—

 "We're going to hit it!"
 Madica pulled back on the controls, pulling the saucer to one side as they shot past the slowly-spinning satellite.